 Helpdesk support is available from 8:00am to 9:00pm AEST Mondays to Fridays.

 Access to the computer lab

 If you need to access the computer lab at times when the Edward Ford building is closed (most evenings and all weekend), you’ll need to get this access added to your student card.
-Contact the LTSU to arrange this.
+Contact the Office for Teaching and Learning in Room 329 of the Edward Ford Building to arrange this.

 If you are planning to use the School's IT resources, you should also be familiar with the Policy on the use of University Information and Communication Technology Resources.